creatvie-introvert/btr-directory-mvp/README.md

 ## Feature Screenshots

-The screenshots below show the implementated MVP features after development.
+The screenshots below show the implemented MVP features after development.
 They demonstrate the core renter journey and the internal staff workflow as delivered in the final application.

 ### Home — Hero search
 ![Home page showing the hero search bar used to search by city or postcode]()